Detroit Pistons: 2020–2024: Continued struggles; historic losing streak

 On June 18, 2020, the Pistons hired Troy Weaver as the new general manager.
 The Pistons finished the 2020–21 season with the second-worst record in the league at 20–52, missing the playoffs for a second consecutive season.
-The 20 wins were also tied for the second-fewest in franchise history.
+The 20 wins were also tied for the second-fewest in franchise history at the time.
 In the 2021 NBA draft, the Pistons selected Cade Cunningham with the first overall pick.
 The Pistons finished the 2021–22 season at 23–59, missing the playoffs for the third consecutive season.